 But the real world isn’t normally like that.
 If you try the research path, and it doesn’t work out, you can most likely go back to earning to give.
 But if it does work out, then you’ll be in a much higher-impact path for the rest of your career.

-	In other words, there’s an asymmetry.
-It means that if you can tolerate the risk, it’s better to try research first.
+That is, there’s an asymmetry.
+This means that if you can tolerate the risk, it’s better to try research first.

 More generally, you stand to learn the most from trying paths that:

 - Might be really, really good…

 In this sense, the advice to shoot for the stars makes sense, especially for young people.

 An aggressive version of this strategy is to rank your options in terms of upside — that is, how good they would be if they go unusually well (say in the top 10% of scenarios) — then start with the top-ranked one.
 If you find you’re not on track to hit the upside scenario within a given time frame, try the next one, and so on.